Skip to content

 Validity rules test whether or not data meets known criteria, but what about testing for validity issues you can’t even anticipate?

-To automatically monitor issues without thresholding or configuration, use a data observability platform like Monte Carlo that uses machine learning to determine what to monitor and the thresholds to set.
+To automatically monitor issues without thresholding or configuration, use a data + ai observability platform like Monte Carlo that uses machine learning to determine what to monitor and the thresholds to set.
 It covers not just data validity, but many more data quality dimensions, too.

 Learn more in our blog post Data Observability Tools: Data Engineering’s Next Frontier.